jhlagado/firth/README.md

 The kit was quite successful and was released at a critical time in Australian computer history.
 A few thousand TEC-1 kits were sold and, as we learned over the years from people who remember the kit, it introduced many people to computing and programming for the very first time.

 The kit continues on to this day with other people creating TEC-1 boards and new TEC-1s continue to be built by hobbyists.
-If they install the version 1 monitor ROM thta came with the original kit they are greeted with a 37-year-old message from me:
+If they install version 1 of the monitor ROM that came with the original kit they are greeted with a 37-year-old message from me:

 `hello there this is the tec-1 ... designed by john hardy for TE!`

 Looking back, I'm really happy that the TEC-1 continues to live.
 I do have one regret however: that the TEC-1 was so damned hard to program!
-In its original form, the TEC-1 offered very little to a programmer.
-All code needs to be hand assembled and fed in via the hexadecimal keyboard.
+In its original form, the TEC-1 offered very little to the programmer.
+All code needs to be hand assembled and hand entered in via the hexadecimal keyboard.
 I always wanted to provide the TEC-1 one with a proper programming environment.

-After looking into augmenting the TEC-1 circuit with a proper serial inmterface I then went to consider before rejecting adding a BASIC interpreter to the TEC-1.
-Instead I decided to pursue another longtime interest of mine (which also dates from that era), I decided that what the TEC-1 needed was a self-hosted programming system based on Charles Moore's Forth language.
+Fast-forward to the modern era, I started to think about augmenting the TEC-1 circuit with a proper serial interface.
+I then went to consider (before rejecting) adding a BASIC interpreter to the TEC-1.
+Instead I decided to pursue another longtime interest of mine (which also dates from the early 80s) I decided that what the TEC-1 needed was a self-hosted programming environment based on Charles Moore's [Forth](https://en.wikipedia.org/wiki/Forth) programming language.

 This is where Firth comes from.
-"Firth" is named after the [Firth of Forth](https://en.wikipedia.org/wiki/Firth_of_Forth) an estuary on the river Forth in Scotland -- for no other reason than it's a cool-sounding name although it could also be because this is my "first Forth".
+"Firth" is named after the [Firth of Forth](https://en.wikipedia.org/wiki/Firth_of_Forth) an estuary on the river Forth in Scotland -- for no other reason than it's a cool-sounding name although it could be because this is also my "first Forth".

 ## Firth